 Under each Acquisition Agreement, the obligations of a party to close are subject to certain conditions.
 These include: (i) the truth of the other party's representations and warranties, except where inaccuracies would not have a material adverse effect or as are permitted, subject to reduction of the purchase price; (ii) compliance by the other party with, and performance by the other party of, its agreements and covenants under the Acquisition Agreements, except where such failure would not have a material adverse effect; (iii) satisfaction by each party that all regulatory approvals have been obtained on terms that would not reasonably be expected to have a material adverse effect; (iv) satisfaction by each party that the terms and conditions of certain third party consents, releases and approvals that have been obtained or that the failure to obtain any of the said consents, releases and approvals would not reasonably be expected to have a material adverse effect; (v) no material adverse change in the business, results of operations, regulatory environment, assets and financial condition of the Alberta Utility or the B.C.
 Utility having occurred; (vi) Aquila shall have provided the Alberta Utility and the B.C.
-Utility with releases of any claims it has or may have against them; (vii) Aquila shall have delivered a guarantee to Fortis in respect of the performance of the Vendors under the Acquisition Agreements; (viii) the acquisition by Fortis, or by subsidiaries of Fortis, of a reviewable interest pursuant to section 54 of the Utilities Commission Act (British Columbia) shall have been approved by the BCUC; (ix) there must not be any judgment, decree, injunction, writ or order in effect that has had or would reasonably be expected to have a material adverse effect; (x) the receipt of customary legal opinions; and (xi) approval by the BCUC of the B.C.
-Utility Credit Facility (as described below).
+Utility with releases of any claims it has or may have against them; (vii) Aquila shall have delivered a guarantee to Fortis in respect of the performance of the Vendors under the Acquisition Agreements; (viii) the acquisition by Fortis, or by subsidiaries of Fortis, of a reviewable interest pursuant to section 54 of the Utilities Commission Act (British Columbia) shall have been approved by the BCUC; (ix) there must not be any judgment, decree, injunction, writ or order in effect that has had or would reasonably be expected to have a material adverse effect; and (x) the receipt of customary legal opinions.